-Journal entry for Interest on Drawings is to records the interest income.
+Journal entry for Interest on Drawings is to record the interest income.

 What’s the need to record?